syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### contextMenu
 {:#members:contextmenu}

-Object to customize the context menu for diagram
+An object to customize the context menu of diagram

 ### contextMenu.items `Array`
 {:#members:contextmenu-items}

-Define the collection of context menu items
+Defines the collection of context menu items

 #### Default Value